GSA/digitalgov.gov/content/posts/2014-03-27-gsa-introduces-news-genius-to-decode-government-web.md

 ---
+url: /2014/03/27/gsa-introduces-news-genius-to-decode-government-web/
 date: 2014-03-27 8:00:20 -0400
-title: 'GSA Introduces News Genius to Decode Government Web'
+title: GSA Introduces News Genius to Decode Government Web
 summary: ' The federal government can now unlock the collaborative &ldquo;genius&rdquo; of citizens and communities to make public services easier to access and understand with a new free social media platform launched by GSA today at the Federal #SocialGov Summit on Entrepreneurship and Small'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Social Media
 tag: